ricardobg/DigitalPedalBoard/README.md

 Here'll briefly explain what the project files we didn't explain do and what you could improve.

 ####data.py
 This files handles both saving and loading data using the pickle package.
-Whenever you are in Regular Mode and change any filter's parameter, the program will take a snapshot of all the filters and save it in the default.data file.
-When you start the program, it loads that default.data filters and update the default parameters of all filters.
+Whenever you are in Regular Mode and change any filter's parameter, the program will take a snapshot of all the filters and save its parameter's values in the default.data file.
+When you start the program, it loads that default.data and updates the default parameters of all filters.

 This file also saves and loads your presets.
 When you change any filter's parameter while on Edit Preset Mode, this change will only be saved on its .preset file, in other words: this change will not be saved in the default.data.